codezakh/onelife/poe-world-implementation-docs/prd.md

 *   **Responsibility**: To find the optimal weights for a set of experts by maximizing the log-likelihood of the data.
 *   **Dependencies**: An optimization library like `scipy.optimize`.
 *   **Implementation Notes**:
-    *   The `fit` method will define an objective function: the negative log-likelihood of the `transitions` data given the experts and their weights, plus an L1 regularization term.
+    *   The `fit` method will define an objective function: the negative log-likelihood of a randomly sampled batch of transitions from the dataset (with a configurable batch size, defaulting to 10,000) given the experts and their weights, plus an L1 regularization term.
     *   It will use `scipy.optimize.minimize` with the `L-BFGS-B` method to find the weights that minimize this objective.
+    *   **Batch Sampling**: For each optimization step, the fitter will randomly sample up to `batch_size` transitions from the full dataset.
+If the dataset has fewer transitions than the batch size, all transitions are used.
+This approach balances computational efficiency with statistical robustness.
-    *   **Scalability Concern**: Fitting on the entire experience buffer at every update cycle is computationally expensive and will not scale in an online setting.
-The implementation should consider strategies to mitigate this, such as fitting on a fixed-size, random subsample of the buffer, or exploring online optimization methods (e.g., SGD).
+    *   **Scalability Concern**: While batch sampling helps with computational efficiency, fitting on the entire experience buffer at every update cycle may still be expensive for very large buffers.
+The implementation should consider strategies to mitigate this, such as using a fixed-size, sliding window of recent experiences, or exploring online optimization methods (e.g., SGD).

 #### 5.5. `ThresholdPruner` (implements `PrunerProtocol`)
 *   **Responsibility**: To filter out experts with low weights.